 How they did that matters.

 Christians throughout history have been able to live with and pray for corrupt, evil and despotic leaders.
-They were able to do this because they understood deep at the core of who they were that every human being on earth is ultimately answerable to God.
+They were able to do so, because they understood deep at the core of who they were that every human being on earth is ultimately answerable to God.

 They knew leadership is a stewardship.
 Human beings might think they are electing, appointing or hiring a leader—or an arrogant leader might imagine they have achieved their position due to their own cleverness, power or maneuvering but in reality, God—not human wisdom or control is what places people in positions of authority.
 This means that ultimately all human leaders whether they lead the church, the state or the family will someday answer to God for how they handle (or mishandle) the power and authority they have been asked to steward (Luke 12:47-48).

 They also knew enough about history and the Bible to know that sometimes God does not wait until death to begin adjudicating things.
 Occasionally evil people get a preview of their eternal suffering.
 King Saul, the man who hunted David like an animal for years died by suicide and in disgrace.
 Queen Jezebel, arguably the most evil female leader in human history died from being thrown out a window.
 No one cared enough about her to retrieve her body.
-She was eventually eaten by wild dogs.
-King Herod (Matthew 2:1-22) the man who murdered a village full of baby boys in an attempt to eradicate any competition for his power died of a horrible death from “intense itching”, “severe intestinal discomfort”, “breathlessness” and: wait for it… “gangrene of the genitalia”—His man part literally rotted off.
+She was eventually eaten by wild dogs (yuck).
+King Herod (Matthew 2:1-22) the man who murdered a village full of baby boys in an attempt to eradicate any competition for his power died of a horrible death from “intense itching”, “severe intestinal discomfort”, “breathlessness” and: wait for it… “gangrene of the genitalia”—His man part literally rotted off (super yuck).
 A sure sign of divine retribution if there ever was one.
-Early Christians saw Nero, the royal nut-job who set Rome on fire and blamed Christians for it killed himself to avoid being murdered by his staff.
+Early Christians saw Nero, the royal nut-job who set Rome on fire and blamed Christians for it killed himself to avoid being murdered by his own staff.

 This affected the early church in profound ways.

 They were able to pray for and feel compassion for their tormenters.
 They were also thoughtful and cautious in the way they handled any authority they were given.
 They did not lord it over anyone.
 It did not matter if the authority they held was in the church, the family or the state.
-They understood that true Christians wear any authority they are given with a measure of humility and with a fear of the Lord.
+They understood true Christians wear any authority they are given with a measure of humility and with a fear of the Lord.
 They knew no one is exempt from God’s judgment.

 We would do well to learn from them.